tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

 The echoes of McCarthyism were sounding loudly in the Hollywood Hills, and the association between gay and communist were inseparable by then.
-And as mentioned in previous episodes Hollywood was more or less stuffed full of gay men and women working in any one of a multitude of roles in the industry.
+And as mentioned in previous episodes, Hollywood was more or less stuffed full of gay men and women working in any one of a multitude of roles in the industry.
 This resulted in multiple well-respected directors moving to Europe and sending many more up-and-coming and well-established actors even further into the closet.

 </james>
 <from></from>